JuDFTteam/masci-tools/studentproject18w/README.md

 into the file.
 Any modern PC running on windows can run the frontend without any installation process.
 You don't need Python or specific packages installed.

-The executable for Windows (or other operating systems) can be obtained from the developers upon request.
+The executable for Windows can be downloaded [here](https://rwth-aachen.sciebo.de/s/CP2dJ9M9KPDakN2).
+Executables for other operating systems may be requested from the developers.

 ### Usage